 About this Drug:

-Eltrombopag is used to raise platelet counts.
-It is given by mouth.
+Eltrombopag is used to increase platelets.
+It is given orally (by mouth).

 - Decreased appetite (decreased hunger)

 - Hair loss.
 Hair loss is often temporary, although with certain medicine, hair loss can sometimes be permanent.
 Hair loss may happen suddenly or gradually.
 If you lose hair, you may lose it from your head, face, armpits, pubic area, chest, and/or legs.
 You may also notice your hair getting thin.

 Note: Not all possible side effects are included above.

 Warnings and Precautions